paultopia/quantitative-methods-for-lawyers/tasks.md

 - [ ] Look into JupyterLab

+- [ ] Find Richard Sander data and King et al critique

+- [ ] Reorganize lessons on website and here by day

 - [ ] Figure out how students should turn in assignments.
 (Notebooks on icon?)

 # First day of class